paramrathour/blog/pages/_posts/2025-03-02-book-timeline.md

 : Until recently, I didn't use to track completion dates.
 To handle cases where I don't remember the dates, I have chosen the last day (month) of the forgotten month (year).

 Series Struggles
-: In case of a book series, my thoughts generally apply to its entirety, but in some cases, I might need to categorize my thoughts by individual books, especially where I felt a need due to varying opinions across each book.\
+: In case of a book series, my thoughts generally apply to its entirety, but in some cases, I might need to categorize my thoughts by individual books, especially where I feel a need due to varying opinions across each book.\
 Another issue comes up while deciding the date of completion, let's just say that is up to me ( ͡ ° ͜ʖ ͡ °)

 ## The Firsts